-There are five key elements to weight loss from a circadian point of view: Timing of Meals; Light Exposure; Sleep; What to Eat, When; and Genetic Variants.
-All of these can come together in our modern world to give you a propensity to gain weight – and all can be hacked to help you lose weight.
+There are five key elements to weight loss from a circadian point of view: Timing of Meals; Light Exposure; Sleep; What to Eat and When; and Genetic Variants.
+All of these can come together in our modern world to give you the propensity to gain weight – and all can be hacked to help you lose weight.

 #1: Timing of Meals

 Timing is everything when it comes to our bodies.

 Midnight snacks, a bowl of cereal before bed, or even ‘saving’ dessert until 9 or 10 pm.
 All of these are fairly normal behaviors these days.
 Just open up the fridge and pop something in the microwave to heat it up anytime, day or night.
 Modern convenience at its best; not something our ancestors would have been able to do.

 This penchant for eating at any time, day or night, drives the obesity epidemic.

 It is always interesting to look at animal models and agriculture to understand weight gain.
 Financially it makes the most sense to have animals gain weight quickly for food production, so a lot of research has gone into this topic.
 For example, farmers have known for decades that low doses of antibiotics increase the weight of cattle.
 When it comes to the timing of eating, it has been known for a long time also that the amount of weight gained for the same quantity of food depends on the time of day that the food is given.
 For example, a study from 1982 found that catfish gain more weight when fed at a specific time of night.[ref]
 A more recent example is a mouse study from 2009 that found that mice fed during the time that they normally would be resting gained more fat although they ate the same number of calories as mice fed during their active period.[ref][ref]

 Let’s take a look at the research on people: